smartemission/smartemission/docs/platform/cookbook.rst

 * `"station": 20000001` - the Device id

+Getting last `Observations` for a specific Device (`Thing`) is a common scenario.
+Think of a web viewer:

+- on opening the viewer all Devices are shown as icons on map
+- clicking on an icon shows all last measurements (Observations) for all `Datastreams` of the `Thing`

-Getting last `Observations` for a specific Device is not straightforward.
-One can first by get all `Datastreams` for a `Thing`, and then for each `Datastream` get the last `Observation` using `$top=1`.
+One can first all `Datastreams` for a `Thing`, and then for each `Datastream` get the last `Observation` using `$top=1`.
 Example for Device `20010001`:

 1. Get the `Thing` for example by Device id, expanding `Datastreams`: